 - There is a reflection of the dual entity.

 - Each account has a reference to when a transaction takes place.

-- The account balance is to be calculated immediately after each transaction is recorded in a modern format.
+- The account balance must be calculated immediately after each transaction is recorded in a modern format.

-The purposes or objectives of account are as follows:
+The 9 important purposes or objectives of the account are as follows: